 Additionally, City Councillors and the public participate in over 60 boards, commissions and committees that make reports and recommendations to City Council on a variety of topics.
 Public members for many of the boards, commissions and committees are recruited annually.

-More about boards, commissions and committees - including committee descriptions, members, mandates and meeting dates.
+More about boards, commissions and committees - including committee descriptions, members, mandates, recruitment and meeting dates.